 PURPOSE

 The purpose of this document is to provide the Test Plan and Test Report for the Tracking Data Message (TDM) Version 2 (reference [3]).
-As the execution of the Test Plan progresses, the results of the testing will be included in document updates.
+As the execution of the Test Plan has progressed, the results of the testing have been included in document updates.
+When all tests have been satisfactorily completed, the document will be presented to the MOIMS Area Director for review and subsequent submission to the CCSDS CESG.

 SCOPE